PayPal Payouts API Integration in PHP

 Paypal Payouts API Integration in PHP

-1. Large Batch Payout: Create a payouts file and upload it to secure FTP server.
-Number of recipients is unlimited.
+1. Large Batch Payout: Create a payouts file and upload it to the secure FTP server.
+The number of recipients is unlimited.

 3. Payouts Web: Create a payouts file and upload it using Payouts Web.
-Number of recipients is 5000 per file.
+The number of recipients is 5000 per file.

-Before we begin with our integration we need confirm we have the following in place.
-The prerequisites list include:
+Before we begin with our integration, we need to confirm we have the following in place.
+The prerequisites list includes:

 • A PayPal account.